Skip to main content

 Course Type: Variable Credit (1-4 units)

-This course will count one credit toward Weinberg Distribution Requirement for Area VI: Literature and Fine Arts.
+For Weinberg students who started at Northwestern before Summer 2023, this course will count one credit toward Weinberg Distribution Requirement for Area VI: Literature and Fine Arts.

 Course Description